bimdata/javascript-api-client/docs/CheckplanApi.md

 <a name="deleteRuleset"></a>
 # **deleteRuleset**
-> deleteRuleset(projectPk, cloudPk, checkPlanPk, id, )
+> deleteRuleset(id, projectPk, checkPlanPk, cloudPk, )